hardbyte/netchecks/docs/src/pages/docs/custom-validation-rules.md

 - `body` - the HTTP response body
 - `headers` - the HTTP response headers

+{% callout title="Redaction" type="warning" %}
+Note because `headers` often contain sensitive information they are not included in the default output which can make debugging your assertions more difficult!
+To include them set `disableRedaction` to `true` in the NetworkAssertion spec.
+{% /callout %}
+-
 ### DNS

 - `response` - the raw DNS response